scm-manager/scm-manager/docs/en/user/user/settings.md

 ### General
 In the general settings the display name, e-mail address, external flag and active status of an account can be edited.

-If an user is converted from internal to external the passwords will be removed.
-Switching an external user to internal user a password must be set using the password modal dialogue.
+If a user is converted from internal to external the password is going to be removed.
+When switching an external user to an internal one, a password must be set using the password modal dialogue.

 ![User Password Modal](assets/user-password-modal.png)